Events

 The Big Thing is our annual gathering, where the immersive art community—at any stage in their journey—can come to connect, spark new ideas, and push the boundaries of their practice.

-With hands-on workshops, inspiring keynotes, thought-provoking panel discussions, and much more.
+With hands-on workshops, immersive artworks, inspiring keynotes, thought-provoking discussions, and much more, buy tickets on Eventive.

-Our first annual event The Big Thing brings together artists, creatives, researchers, and technologists from across the UK and beyond who want to shape the future of immersive art.
+Our second annual event The Big Thing brings together artists, creatives, researchers, and technologists from across the UK and beyond who want to shape the future of immersive art.

-Over 3 days in Bradford, you’ll have the chance to connect, get inspired and evolve your practice.
+Over 3 days in Llandudno, you’ll have the chance to connect, get inspired and evolve your practice.

 What's On?